SimaMN/ForestQuery-SQL-Analysis/README.md

 - Focus resources on regions and countries that have seen the largest decreases in forest area.
 - Prioritize communication efforts in regions with the lowest forestation percentages to raise awareness.
 - Allocate personnel to countries that still maintain a high percentage of forest area for conservation efforts.

+## License

+This project was done as part of the Udacity SQL Nano degree program.